Tor-Even/MM200-Apputvikling-prosjekt/README.md

 - Export presentation to single self-contained HTML file for offline usage.
 - Server code is modularly structured in an intuitive way.
 - Client code is modularly structured in an intuitive way.

-Minimum requirements for A grade consideration (not in order)
+Minimum requirements for A grade consideration (not in order):
 - Import presentation from exported HTML file.
 - Optionally include slide thumbnails in export of presenter notes.
 - Users should be able to create their own themes for presentations.